-Clamp any given values that are $\pm$ sd\multiplier (m) standard deviations ( sigma) away from the mean ( mu).
+Clamp any given values that are \pm sd_multiplier (m) standard deviations (sigma) away from the mean (mu).
 Use given mean and sd instead of computing sigma and mu, if specified.
 The values are clamped to the interval:

-'''

-\begin{bmatrix} mu - m \\ sigma, \\ mu + m \\ sigma \end{bmatrix}
+$\begin{bmatrix} mu - m \\ sigma, \\ mu + m \\ sigma \end{bmatrix}$ new_values - Numpy array with the outliers clamped.

-'''

-- values (np. array) The values from which to remove outliers. - mean (int or float, optional) Use the given mean value when computing outliers instead of the mean from the data.
-Defaults to None. - sd (None, optional) Use the given std. dev. value when computing outliers instead of the std. dev. from the data.
-Defaults to None. - sd\multiplier (int, optional) Use the given multipler for the std. dev. when computing the outliers.
-Defaults to 4.
+- values (numpy.ndarray) The values from which to remove outliers, usually corresponding to a given feature. - mean (Optional[float]) Use the given mean value when computing outliers instead of the mean from the data.
+Defaults to None. - sd (Optional[float]) Use the given std. dev. value when computing outliers instead of the std. dev. from the data.
+Defaults to None.

+• sd_multiplier (int) - Use the given multipler for the std. dev. when computing the outliers.
 Defaults to 4.